 If they are no longer shivering or have an altered mental state, the hypothermia is much more severe.
 A lack of shivering is a sign the body is no longer able to warm itself up on its own.
 In this case, use your own body heat to help them warm up.
 Place your body against their core.

 Meanwhile, someone in the group should be preparing a fire (if possible) or getting a stove heating.
 If you can build a fire, have the patient sit near (but not too near) the fire to slowly warm up.
-Check out this video for building fires in the rain.

 If you can only use the stove, warm clean water to give to the patient.
-If they are alter and able to swallow, have them drink the warm water.
+If they are alert and able to swallow, have them drink the warm water.
 Don’t have them drink anything alcoholic or caffeinated.
 And serve warm water, not hot water – this will shock the body.

 If it is just the two of you, prioritize staying with the patient and warming them up with your body heat until they are shivering again.